-Students have access to all benefits given to UA Online students.
+Students have access to all benefits given to Arizona Online students.
 This includes access to the UA Libraries, the Disability Resources Center, UA Career Services, and participation in our graduation ceremony, See student resources for online students.

-Note that UA Online students do not have to pay many of the fees that Main Campus students pay, which includes fees for the Rec Center.
+Note that Arizona Online students do not have to pay many of the fees that Main Campus students pay, which includes fees for the Rec Center.
 As a result you do not have access to these benefits, but if you are interested in a Rec Center membership you can pay a monthly fee to gain access.